RoshanPanahi2019/Datascience/Comment_Classification_NLP/Readme.md

 Data was collected from 256 projects, from the company.
 ### 2. Data Cleaning:

+### 3. Feature Egineering:
+Chi-Square test was performed to drop the features with insignificant corelation with the label.

 ### 3. Exploratory Data Analysis (EDA):
 Priliminary EDA shows that the data includes 1000 rows and 2 columns, corresponding to the number of projects and the column "Comment" and "Root Cause for Delay" which is treated as labels.
 Figure below shows the ditribution of the labels.